- Startups revolutionizing the FinTech sector

 An application can be organized as a collection of connected services using microservices.
 It creates a distributed system with decentralized data management.
 You can quickly incorporate any new solution into your infrastructure.

-Looking for a finance software development company to execute your fintech startup ideas?
+Still, wondering how to start a FinTech company?
+Looking for a finance software development company to execute your FinTech startup ideas?
 Appinventiv can help you.
 We have been in the software development industry for the last few years and have had the opportunity to create digital solutions for multiple international firms and Fortune 500 companies.
 We work by listening to our client’s problems first and then directing our solutions.

-Appinventiv has created successful fintech solutions in the past, one of them being for Asian Bank.
-We focused our efforts on making them the next big thing in the consumer finance space and were able to curate an app that received 250k+ downloads.
-Since our team was able to identify and resolve critical challenges in the process, the app has received over 50k+ cryptocurrency transactions to date.
+Appinventiv, an AI app development company, has created successful FinTech solutions in the past, one of them being for Asian Bank.
+We focused our efforts on making them the next big thing in the consumer finance space and were able to curate an AI app that received 250k+ downloads.
+Since our team was able to identify and resolve critical challenges in the process, the AI app has received over 50k+ cryptocurrency transactions to date.

 A. Banks are utilizing financial technology to simplify their customers’ access to cash and credit.
 Digital technologies like chatbots, smartphone apps, and machine learning algorithms are being used to give customers immediate access to their funds and improve user experience.